sstawiarski/asset-management-dashboard/QualityPolicy.md

 -The complicated merges should all be resolved on User Story branches.

+*-If a User Story branch merge contains NO CODE, and is only a documentation modification, the branch may be merged into development following the process above, but you may exclude the code reviews and pull request review*

 **Unit Tests Blackbox**
   > Blackbox tests will be created in the src/test package
   > Each test scenario will have comments related to what is being tested and why